 Course offerings are subject to change based upon student course selections and available staffing.
 See course descriptions on the following pages for more information about each course, including specific prerequisite courses and grade-level limitations, if any.
 Once the minimum required credits for graduation are met, you may take additional courses in any department beyond the minimum required.
 These "extra" courses will count as electives/Personal Pathway requirements.
-Bracketed information indicates that the course is listed in two departments and may be counted as credit toward either, but not both.

 If you have questions about your specific progress toward meeting graduation requirements, contact your WAVA High School Counselor (see page 2 for contact information).